abzal0/usa_plate_ocr_model_anpr/README.md

 **Attribution Required**: Please credit the original author:
 - GitHub: [@abzal0](https://github.com/abzal0)
 - Mention: "USA Plate OCR model by [Abzal Assembekov & Franz]"

-## Why Free?

-I trained this model for a different project (UAE license plates) and no longer need it.
-Rather than let it sit unused, I'm publishing it for anyone building ANPR (Automatic Number Plate Recognition) software for USA license plates.

 ## Limitations